Ten Commandments: Cultural references

+Arthur Hugh Clough's poem "The Latest Decalogue" (1862) is a parody of the Ten Commandments in English verse form, directed at those who love money more than righteous behavior.

 Two famous films with this name were directed by Cecil B. DeMille: a 1923 silent film which stars Theodore Roberts as Moses, and a 1956 version filmed in VistaVision starring Charlton Heston as Moses.

-Both Dekalog, a 1989 Polish film series directed by Krzysztof Kieślowski, and The Ten, a 2007 American film, use the ten commandments as a structure for 10 smaller stories.
+Both Dekalog, a 1989 Polish film series directed by Krzysztof Kieślowski, and The Ten, a 2007 American film, use the Ten Commandments as a structure for 10 smaller stories.

+Other media about the Ten Commandments include a 2000 musical, 2004 musical, 2006 miniseries, 2007 animated film, 2010 film, and a 2016 Brazilian film.

 The receipt of the Ten Commandments by Moses was satirized in Mel Brooks's 1981 movie History of the World Part I, which shows Moses (played by Brooks, in a similar costume to Charlton Heston's Moses in the 1956 film), receiving three tablets containing fifteen commandments, but before he can present them to his people, he stumbles and drops one of the tablets, shattering it.
 He then presents the remaining tablets, proclaiming Ten Commandments.